 Another prospective study from Harvard Medical School followed 87,253 US women (aged 34 to 59 years) for 8 years.
 At the onset of the study, the women were free of diagnosed diabetes, cardiovascular disease, and cancer.
 According to their results, women who engaged in vigorous exercise at least once per week were 33 percent less likely to develop diabetes than the women who did not exercise weekly.

 Suddenly 4 percent doesn’t seem worth noting.
-With luck, Dr. Liu’s team will continue to uncover valuable tools for the fight against diabetes.
-In the mean time, vegans, lactose intolerant individuals, and other dairy free dieters need not be concerned.
+With luck, Dr. Liu’s team will continue to uncover valuable tools for the fight against this autoimmune disease.
+In the mean time, vegans, lactose intolerant individuals, and other dairy free dieters are not being warned.
 A healthy well-balanced diet, regular exercise, and keeping weight in check are still the best-known weapons against type 2 diabetes.